-The insurance industry is immersed in an environment of profound changes that require a huge effort to adapt.
-The main challenges are linked to the aging of the population and increased longevity, digital transformation, improving operational efficiency, the emergence of new business models and ecosystems, and the increase in the control environment and regulatory requirements
+The insurance industry is also immersed in an environment of profound changes, which requires a strong capacity to adapt.
+The main challenges have to do with the aging population and increased longevity, digital transformation (increasingly supported by the cloud), the intensive use of data, improved efficiency in operations, the emergence of new business models and ecosystems, an expanded control environment and regulatory requirements, and also here, the need to adapt to the principles of sustainability (ESG).

 Our advisory services within the insurance industry have a multidisciplinary approach complemented by a deep knowledge of the business, allowing to respond to all kinds of needs that insurers may have, both from the point of view of actuarial support, and management of their risks and in the strategy, finance, operational, commercial and technological transformation areas